-Along with its purpose, the Company's Board of Directors also establishes the values of the Company and the Group.
-If the former summarises the Company's raison d'être, the latter summarise its "way of being", which consists of the fact that, in order to achieve the Group's purpose, its entire strategy and actions must be inspired by and based on the following three "values":
+Along with the purpose, the Company's Board of Directors also establishes the values of the Company and of the other companies of the Group.
+If the former summarises the Company's "raison d'être", the latter summarise its "way of being", which consists of the fact that, in order to achieve the purpose of the Group's companies, their entire strategy and actions must be inspired by and based on the following three "values":

 a.
-"Sustainable energy": because the Company seeks to always be a model of inspiration, creating economic, social and environmental value in all of our surroundings, and with the future in mind.
+"Sustainable energy": because the Company seeks to always be a model of inspiration, creating environmental, social and economic value in all of its surroundings, and with the future in mind.

-We act responsibly toward people, communities and the environment, committed to the sustainable development strategy defined by the Company's Board of Directors, which seeks to maximise the social dividend generated by the Group's activities and businesses, from which all of our Stakeholders benefit.
+The Company and the companies of the Group act responsibly toward people, communities and the environment, with a strong commitment to the sustainable development strategy defined by the Company's Board of Directors, which seeks to maximise the social dividend generated by the activities and businesses of the Group's companies, from which all of their Stakeholders benefit.

-For this purpose, the Group's professionals engage in their activities in accordance with the ethical principles set out in the Code of Ethics.
-They especially endeavour to ensure transparency, the safety of people, the creation of shared sustainable value for the Company and its surroundings, striving to identify and understand the expectations of all Stakeholders and working to achieve the well-being of both present and future generations.
+For this purpose, the professionals of the Group's companies engage in their activities in accordance with the ethical principles set out in the Code of Ethics.
+They especially endeavour to ensure transparency, the safety of people, the creation of shared sustainable value for the Company and its surroundings, striving to identify and understand the expectations of all their Stakeholders and working to achieve the wellbeing of both present and future generations.

 b.
-"Integrating force": because we have great strength and a deep sense of responsibility.
-This is why we work together, combining talents, for a purpose that is to be achieved by all and for all.
+"Integrating force": because the Company has great strength and a deep sense of responsibility.
+This is why it works by combining talents, for a purpose that is to be achieved by all and for all.

-Our professionals form a diverse team prepared to achieve the success of the business enterprise.
-For these purposes, the Group seeks for them to work without geographic, cultural or operational barriers, to share talent, knowledge and information, and to have a global, long-term vision.
+The Company's professionals form a diverse team prepared to achieve the success of the business enterprise.
+For these purposes, the Group's companies seek for them to work without geographic, cultural or operational barriers, to share talent, knowledge and information, and to have a global, long-term vision.

-To achieve such a team, the Group drives the development of its professionals and contributes to the training of future generations in order to boost their enthusiasm, empathy and initiative at work, and to favour solidarity and creativity, as well as their respect for human relations.
-The Group also encourages the maintenance of sincere and faithful dialogue between its workforce and the other Stakeholders.
+To achieve such a team, the Group's companies drive the development of their professionals and contribute to the training of future generations in order to boost their enthusiasm, empathy and initiative at work, and to favour solidarity and creativity, as well as their respect for human relations.
+The Group's companies also encourage the maintenance of sincere and faithful dialogue between their workforce and their other Stakeholders.

 c.
-"Driving force": because we make small and large changes a reality while being efficient and self-demanding, always seeking continuous improvement.
+"Driving force": because the Company makes small and large changes a reality while being efficient and self-demanding, always seeking continuous improvement.

-We innovate and promote large and small changes that make life easier for people.
+It innovates and promotes large and small changes that make life easier for people.

-We expect our professionals to adopt a non-conformist attitude, to constantly seek excellence and opportunities for improvement, to embrace change and new ideas, to learn from mistakes, to evolve with feedback on their actions and to anticipate the needs and expectations of Stakeholders.
-To achieve this goal, we favour simple, agile and efficient processes for organising work and exchanging information that take advantage of technological advances and that are subject to continuous innovation.
+It expects its professionals to adopt a non-conformist attitude, to constantly seek excellence and opportunities for improvement, to embrace change and new ideas, to learn from mistakes, to evolve with feedback on their actions and to anticipate the needs and expectations of Stakeholders.
+To achieve this goal, the Company favours simple, agile and efficient processes for organising work and exchanging information that take advantage of technological advances and that are subject to continuous innovation.